 “And so goes my meteoric rise.
 In my new role as a leader at Step Up, I facilitate and mediate, now well aware from whence I came and where I can go.
 My peephole also looks back on the sideshow of yesterdays, which I sometimes recount to entertain my new circle of friends who take the promising ride with me.”

 “… When I first became homeless, I was truly scared and very depressed about my situation.
 I had my best friend with me, my cat.
 I had only $2 and no idea where I would spend the night.
 So I went to the 3rd Street Promenade that night and just sat there.
 As they days went on, I found that some people I encountered were very concerned and the police were helpful with tips as to where to eat, etc. I had lost twenty pounds the first month I was homeless.
 I thought my situation would last between three to six months; instead, it was six years.
 It was very difficult having no place to spend private time and difficult getting used to people always looking at me with wondering looks.
 Some looks were of concern and some were of disgust.
 But you soon develop the attitude that these people don’t know you or where you have been in your life experience, so you just cannot worry about what they think.
 But the disapproving looks make you upset and they hurt.

-Michael did not have anyone to turn to before he came to Step Up on Second.
+Michael did not have anyone to turn to before he came to Step Up.
 He was living on the street, unsure of how to get out of the cycle of homelessness, but wanting to find a place of his own.
-When he heard about Step Up on Second from a friend on the street, he knew it sounded like a place that could help him get his life in order.
+When he heard about Step Up from a friend on the street, he knew it sounded like a place that could help him get his life in order.
 Michael did not know what to expect and says he was surprised at how friendly and helpful the staff were to him.
-Michael now lives in an apartment at Step Up on Second, attends church regularly, and has a long term plan of finding himself a house that he can call his own.
+Michael now lives in an apartment at Step Up, attends church regularly, and has a long term plan of finding himself a house that he can call his own.